nyu-mll/jiant/tutorials/setup_tutorial.md

 To avoid having your custom paths overwritten by future updates, you should save a copy of this file as `user_config.sh` (or something similar, but a file with the name `user_config.sh` will be automatically ignored by git).
-Before running any experiments, you should run:
+Before running any experiments in a new terminal session, you should run this command to set the relevant environment variables for your session:

 ```
 source user_config.sh